kannancmohan/homelab/README.md

     1.2 Create a new vm in proxmox and convert it to a vm template

-2. Automatically create a terraform user in proxmox and generate api token credentials
+2. Automatically create a terraform user in proxmox and generate api-token credentials

     2.1 create a new role for terraform in proxmox